Using the latest JFrog products?

 Authorization Headers

 An access token can be used as a bearer token in authorization headers.
-This is especially useful for authenticating CI servers with Artifactory instead of using credentials, since you don't need to have a user defined in Artifactory if the group provided in-d "member-of-groups:"is configured in that Artifactory instance.
-As a result, there is no need to manage fictitious users for your different automation tools that need access to Artifactory.
+This is especially useful for authenticating CI servers with Artifactory instead of using credentials, since you don't need to have a user defined in Artifactory if the group provided in-d "member-of-groups:

 For example, to use an access token as a bearer token to ping Artifactory you could use:

-curl -H "Authorization: Bearer " http://ARTIFACTORY_URL/api/system/ping
+curl -H "Authorization: Bearer" http://ARTIFACTORY_URL/api/system/ping

 Support Authentication for Non-Existing Users